-What is Ekso™?
+What is Ekso GT™?

-Ekso™ is a bionic suit – or wearable robot -- which helps individuals with any amount of lower extremity weakness, including those with complete spinal cord injuries, to stand up and walk with a natural, fully weight bearing gait.
-Walking is achieved by user’s weight shifts or the push of a button to activate sensors in the device which initiate the steps.
+Ekso GT™ is a robotic exoskeleton used by therapists in rehabilitation settings to help individuals with any amount of lower extremity weakness to stand up and walk, either with the help of the device or as a tool to help them to learn to walk again on their own.
+Walking is achieved by the user’s weight shifts or the push of a button to activate sensors in the device which initiate the steps.
 Battery-powered motors drive the legs, replacing deficient neuromuscular function.

 Who is it for?